- Dachverband Lehm e.V.

 - Adobe in Action, USA

-- Nka Foundation, Nka Foundation
+- Nka Foundation, USA & Africa

 Nka Foundation is an organization in USA that serves underserved communities in Africa through arts and design projects involving workshops, competitions and conferences.
 Throughout the year and in different countries in Africa, Nka runs earth architecture workshops and arts projects that invite professionals, students, and others from around the world to immerse in the local culture and learn-by-interaction with the people through the onsite projects.
 Students can use the opportunity for internship, thesis or personal research.
 To Nka, designing is not the whole thing.
 The design education question is: How do you learn to design what is buildable?
 It is by designing and building a project!
 Nka Foundation has come to know that by immersing the young designers in the full circle of designing and building their design, at the completion of the design-build process, the emerging professionals will learn to design what is buildable to make a well-rounded graduate.
 For the professional, you will find the hands-on construction experience a pause from your office work to rediscover the rudiments of design and nuances that can refresh your practice.
-Current projects: http://nkaprojects.boards.net
+Current projects: nkaprojects.boards.net.

-- The Earthbuilders' Guild, The Earthbuilders' Guild
+- The Earthbuilders' Guild, USA

 The Earthbuilders’ Guild is an organization dedicated to the Betterment & Advancement of Earthen Construction of homes and commercial buildings, and is based in New Mexico in the United States of America.
 Its mission is to preserve and promote the age old building methods of adobe, rammed earth and compressed earth block construction.
 The commitment of people in the industry stretches across family traditions, meaningful work, environmental concerns, and joy of working with the earth.
 The Guild’s aim is to insure that we continue to make history through our building process while improving them to create safe, comfortable, long lasting structures.

 - Earth Building Association of New Zealand, New Zealand